SereAndrea/SereAndrea/README.md

 I’m eager to learn and grow as a web developer!
 If you’re an experienced developer or someone who loves sharing knowledge, I’d love to connect.
 Here’s what I’m currently seeking help with:
 - 🧩 **Improving problem-solving skills** with coding challenges.
 -  💡 Tips on creating a standout developer portfolio.
--  🌱Finding a tutor to help me with the course.
+-  :computer: Someone to collaborate with on a JavaScript project.

 ## 📫 How to reach me:
 If you have any advice, feel free to reach out!